 I like books, music, art and politics and my characters do too.
 I’m not writing autobiography, but if two characters fight about Dickens, that’s shorthand for the differences between them.

 If I am writing it, there will almost always be a scene where two people walk around in the dark and say things they wouldn’t during the day.
 There will almost always be exchanged written words: letters, texts, emails.
 There will always be kissing.

-Love is hope.
+For my characters, love is hope.
 Love is optimism.
-Love is a talisman against all the bad we see in the world.
-Love is our best self.
+Love is a talisman against all the bad they see in the world.